DOH-JDJ0303/bigbacter-nf/README.md

 5) re-using alignment files, thus dramatically increasing the speed of SNP analysis
 6) automatically generating figures needed for phylogenetic analysis (i.e., trees and SNP matricies)

 It is best practice to run samples through a generic bacterial analysis pipeline, such as [PHoeNIx](https://github.com/CDCgov/phoenix), [Bactopia](https://github.com/bactopia/bactopia), or [TheiaProk](https://github.com/theiagen/public_health_bioinformatics), prior to running BigBacter.
 This will generate the necessary input files (trimmed reads and an assembly), in addition to providing an initial QC check and species classification.
 BigBacter also requires a species-specific PopPUNK [database](https://www.bacpop.org/poppunk/).
 If a PopPUNK database does not exist for the species of interest it can be created following the instructions provided [here](https://poppunk.readthedocs.io/en/latest/index.html).
-A summary of the required inputs provided below:
+A summary of the required inputs is provided below:
 1) Species-level classification.
 2) Trimmed/QC filtered reads.
 3) A high quality assembly (multiple contigs ok).